jelupuru/asset-management-system/packages/core/evaluators/README.md

-# NocoBase
+# AMS-GHMC

 <video width="100%" controls>
       <source src="https://static-docs.nocobase.com/NocoBase0510.mp4" type="video/mp4">
 </video>

-## What is NocoBase
+## What is AMS-GHMC

 NocoBase is a scalability-first, open-source no-code development platform.
-Instead of investing years of time and millions of dollars in research and development, deploy NocoBase in a few minutes and you'll have a private, controllable, and extremely scalable no-code development platform!
+Instead of investing years of time and millions of dollars in research and development, deploy AMS-GHMC in a few minutes and you'll have a private, controllable, and extremely scalable no-code development platform!

 Homepage:
 https://www.nocobase.com/